lfurtkevicova/gislab-my-notes/docs/customization/index.rst

-.. note:: |note| Backup of client's ``image`` file is not necessary because it can always be created by ``gislab-client-image`` command from particular GIS.lab ``chroot``.
+.. note:: |note| Backup of client's ``image`` file is not necessary because it can always be created by ``gislab-client-image`` command from particular GIS.lab client's ``root``.
 Why also this backup is useful will be introduced later.

 When the recommended backups are created, it is time to start with customization.
 If backup directory contains some backup of client's ``root`` and image it is